-The property owner, homeowner's or business association shall be responsible for the continual adequate maintenance of the landscaping AND IRRIGATION SYSTEM required by and shown on the Official Development Plans and site plans accompanying Official Development Plan waivers, AND RESULTING CONSTRUCTION DRAWINGS.
+The property owner, homeowner's or business association shall be responsible for the continual adequate maintenance of the landscaping and irrigation system required by and shown on the Official Development Plans and site plans accompanying Official Development Plan waivers, and resulting construction drawings.

-All landscaping and required buffering AND LANDSCAPE MATERIALS shall be continually maintained including irrigation, weeding, pruning and replacing in a substantially similar manner as originally approved.
-The following survival standards shall apply to all LANDSCAPE AREAS AND MATERIALS landscaping and required buffering:
+All landscaping and landscape materials shall be continually maintained including irrigation, weeding, pruning and replacing in a substantially similar manner as originally approved.
+The following survival standards shall apply to all landscape areas and materials.